radical-cybertools/radical.pilot/docs/source/user_guide/06_unit_output_data.rst

 Staging Unit Output Data
 ************************

-Upon completion, CUs have often creates some amount of data.
-We have seen in :ref:`chapter_user_guide_01` how we can inspect the CU's ``stdout`` string -- but that will not be useful beyond the most trivial workloads.
-This section introduces how created data can be staged back to the RP application, and/or staged to 3rd party storage.
+Upon completion, units have often creates some amount of data.
+We have seen in :ref:`chapter_user_guide_01` how we can inspect the unit's ``stdout`` string, but that will not be useful beyond the most trivial workloads.
+This section shows how to stage the output data of units back to the RP application, and/or to arbitrary storage locations and devices.

-Output staging is in principle specified just like the input staging discussed in the :ref:`previous <chapter_user_guide_05>` section:
+In principle, output staging is specified as the input staging discussed in the :ref:`previous <chapter_user_guide_05>` section:

-  * ``source``: what data files need to be staged from the context of the finished CU;
+  * ``source``: what files need to be staged from the context of the unit that terminated execution;
-  * ``target``: where should the data be staged to;
+  * ``target``: where should the files be staged to;
-  * ``action``: how should data be staged.
+  * ``action``: how should files be staged.

-In this example we actually use the long form, and specify the output file name to be changed to a unique name during staging:
+Note that in this example we specify the output file name to be changed to a unique name during staging:

 .. code-block:: python